django-parler/django-parler/docs/templatetags.rst

 Template tags
 =============

+All translated fields can be read like normal fields.
+The template tags provide additional utility features:

+* Getting a translated URL of the current page, or any other object.
+* Switching the object language, e.g. to display fields in a different language.
+* Fetching translated fields in a thread-safe way (for shared objects).

+When a translation is not available for the field, an empty string (or :django:setting:`TEMPLATE_STRING_IF_INVALID`) will be outputted.
+The Django template system safely ignores the :class:`~parler.models.TranslationDoesNotExist` exception that would normally be emitted in code;
+that's because that exception inherits from :class:`~exceptions.AttributeError`.

 To use the template loads, add this to the top of the template:

 .. code-block:: html+django

     {% load parler_tags %}

-The template tags offer the following features to template developers:

-* Getting a translated URL of the current page, or any other object.
-* Switching the object language, e.g. to print views in a different language.
-* Fetching translated fields in a thread-safe way (for shared objects).

-All translated fields can be read like normal fields.

-When a translation is not available for the field, an empty string (or :django:setting:`TEMPLATE_STRING_IF_INVALID`) will be outputted.
-That's because the :class:`~parler.models.TranslationDoesNotExist` exception inherits from :class:`~exceptions.AttributeError`, which the Django template ignores.

 .. _get_translated_url: